 4. Shark Island, Sydney Harbour

-5. Centennial Parklands, Eastern Suburbs
+5. Centennial Park, Eastern Suburbs

 6. Royal Botanic Garden, CBD